4-H Policies & Best Management Practices

 All youth participation in UF/IFAS-sponsored programs is defined as UF/IFAS 4-H Youth Development and shall be reported via the 4HOnline enrollment system.

+Florida 4-H has a year-round open enrollment policy.
 Youth may enroll in a 4-H club at any time and clubs may be formed throughout the year.
-Youth must re-enroll in 4-H every September.
+4-H members and volunteers need to re-enroll on an annual basis.
+The new 4-H year begins September 1 of each year.
 Payment for required state and/or county membership fees is due at the time or enrollment/re-enrollment.

 Although paper enrollment forms are still available, parents/guardians should be directed to enter youth enrollment information into 4HOnline.
 Paper enrollments forms consist of the 4-H Youth Enrollment Form and the Florida 4-H Participation Form (both located on the Get Involved Page)